-ADVISORY OPINION

-PETITION NO. S830104B
+MODIFIED ADVISORY OPINION PETITION NO. S830104B

-On January 4, 1983, a Petition for Advisory Opinion was received from The Orvis Company, Inc., 10 Riverside Road, Manchester, Vermont 05254.
+On October 8, 1985, an Advisory Opinion was issued to The Orvis Company, Inc., 10 Riverside Road, Manchester, Vermont 05254.
+Such Advisory Opinion is modified as provided in this Advisory Opinion.

 The issues raised are (1) whether a sufficient nexus exists between Petitioner and New York State to satisfy the due process and commerce clauses of the U.S. Constitution and (2) whether Petitioner is a "vendor" for purposes of the New York State Sales and Use Tax and therefore required to collect New York State Sales and Use Tax on retail mail order sales made to New York customers.